 In 2018, BBC reported that Baroness Ruth Davidson and David Mundell could not support any Brexit deal that introduces different arrangements for Northern Ireland, suggesting they would be prepared to resign if Northern Ireland was given special arrangements which differ from Scotland.

-And instead of staying true to their word and resigning, David Mundell is set to march through the Westminster lobbies to back the Brexit deal that is fundamentally unfair for Scotland, while Ruth Davidson has been rewarded with a life peerage and an ermine cloak.
+And instead of staying true to their word and resigning, David Mundell marched through the Westminster lobbies to back the Brexit deal that is fundamentally unfair for Scotland, while Ruth Davidson has been rewarded with a life peerage and an ermine cloak.

 🇪🇺 The UK government are promising a special deal for Northern Ireland – where it can retain access to the EU’s Single Market.
 Why can’t Scotland have the same deal?

 ❌ Scottish Tories said they’d resign if there were separate terms.
 But they’re still supporting Boris Johnson. pic.twitter.com/BlgYt0ZTot

 Scotland has been completely ignored throughout the Brexit process – in stark contrast to the consistent solidarity shown by the EU to Ireland.

 While the EU is giving Ireland €1.05 billion from its Brexit mitigation fund, Scotland has not received a single penny in compensation from the UK government for a Brexit which we overwhelmingly rejected.

 Despite endless Vote Leave promises that with Brexit, the UK would “thrive like never before”, reports have revealed that the volume of exports to the EU fell by a staggering 68% – just a month after the UK has left the transition period on 31 December 2020.

 The Road Haulage Association ’s chief executive, Richard Burnett, told the Observer: “I find it deeply frustrating and annoying that ministers have chosen not to listen to the industry and experts”